elastic/kibana/docs/development/core/server/kibana-plugin-server.capabilitiessetup.registerswitcher.md

 ## CapabilitiesSetup.registerSwitcher() method

-Register a [CapabilitiesSwitcher](./kibana-plugin-server.capabilitiesswitcher.md) to be used when resolving capabilities.
+Register a [CapabilitiesSwitcher](./kibana-plugin-server.capabilitiesswitcher.md) to be used to change the default state of the [Capabilities](./kibana-plugin-server.capabilities.md) entries when resolving them.

+A capabilities switcher can only change the state of existing capabilities.
+Capabilities added or removed when invoking the switcher will be ignored.

 <b>Signature:</b>